h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 While this document permits MD5 to be removed when using (D)TLS transports, it makes no changes to UDP or TCP transports.
 It is therefore RECOMMENDED that those transports only be used within secure networks, and only used in situations where FIPS compliance is not an issue.

-The changes from traditional TLS-based transports for RADIUS are as follows:
+The changes from traditional TLS-based transports for RADIUS to RADIUS/1.1 are as follows:

 * ALPN is used for negotiation of this extension,